Timeline of Events

 Normal Life

-• Resided in the town of Newcastle-under-Lyme in central England
+- Resided in the central England town of Newcastle-under-Lyme

-• Employed by the Metropolitan Police Service in London as a freelance IT security consultant since 2011
+- Contracted to the Metropolitan Police Service in London since 2011 as a freelance IT security consultant

 Date: 31st July 2015

-• Collision between a car and my bicycle at 11AM in Nantwich, Cheshire
+- Collision between my bicycle and a car at 11AM in Nantwich, Cheshire

 Neurosurgery